Fabriciu/pdv-manager-project/README.md

 * [Docker](https://www.docker.com/community-edition)

 ## Deployment
-Run the command docker-compose up at the project source folder.
+Run the command `docker-compose up` at the project source folder.
 Docker will install all dependencies needed to run the project locally.

 ```bash
 docker-compose up
 ```

-Finished installing the dependencies by Docker, the environment will be created and ready for use.
+Finished installing the dependencies by Docker, the environment is created and ready for use.

 ### I don't want Docker!
-It is also possible to run without Docker.
+It is also possible running without Docker.

 Install:
 * [NodeJS](http://nodejs.org/)